jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-android/README.md

 ### 3. Customize and Build Application

-The project source code must be customized with the unique metadata assigned to the application variant by the Unified Push Server OpenShift instance and GCM.
+The project source code must be customized with the unique metadata assigned to the application variant by the JBoss Unified Push Server OpenShift instance and GCM.

 1. Open `QUICKSTART_HOME/push-helloworld-android/src/org/jboss/aerogear/unifiedpush/helloworld/Constants.java` for editing.
-2. Enter the application variant values allocated by the Unified Push Server OpenShift instance and GCM for the following constants:
+2. Enter the application variant values allocated by the JBoss Unified Push Server OpenShift instance and GCM for the following constants:

         String UNIFIED_PUSH_URL = "<pushServerURL e.g https://{OPENSHIFT_UNIFIEDPUSHSERVER_URL}/ag-push >";
         String VARIANT_ID = "<variantID e.g. 1234456-234320>";